eigerco/solana-spec/implementation-details.md

 Sanitization excludes signature-verification checks as these are performed in the next step.
 Sanitize checks include but are not limited to:

-* all values are within their static min/max bounds defined by their data types - e.g. unsigned 16-bit integer values can be within 0 and 2^16 (65536)
+* all values are within their semantical min/max bounds defined by their data types - e.g. unsigned 16-bit integer values must be in the range from 0 to 2^16 (65536)
-* all index values are in the range - e.g. for every `CompiledInstruction` in the `Message` that is part of the `Vote` data type, the `program_id_index`, which indicates the account ID that executes the instructions, must be within 1 (0 account is the payer) and the number of account keys
+* all index values are in the range - e.g. for every `CompiledInstruction` in the `Message` that is part of the `Vote` data type, the `program_id_index`, which indicates the account ID that executes the instructions, must be within 1 (0 account is the payer) and the length of `account_keys` array passed in the `Message`

 #### Data verification